unsol/design/metering.md

 Currently each opcode is measused as 1 unit of gas.
 Functions, Parameters to functions and Result values are also counted as  1 unit of gas.

+## TODO
+* Speficy a cost table for Ethereum System call
+* Speficy cost for memory

 ## Examples
 The examples are in S-expressions which have 1 to 1 representation to binary WASM.
 They also show one possible tranformation to inject metering into canonical WASM code.
 ### Basic